Menu

 NOMINEE EVALUATION PROCESS:

-1. Nominees are submitted to the program by the information security community.
-Anyone who has a direct working relationship with a CISO can nominate that individual for the CISO of the Year Program.
+2. Anyone who has a direct working relationship with a CISO can nominate that individual for the CISO of the Year Program.

-2. Participation in the program requires the explicit agreement from the nominee.
+3. Participation in the program requires the explicit agreement from the nominee.

-3. Nominee fills out a multi-page application covering multiple topic areas relevant to the Information Security profession and community.
+4. Nominee fills out a multi-page application covering multiple topic areas relevant to the Information Security profession and community.

-4. Each nominee will be assigned at least two judges to conduct a 60-90 minute interview.
+5. Each nominee will be assigned at least two judges to conduct a 60-90 minute interview.
 These interviews are strongly preferred, but not required, to be in person.

-5. Judges evaluate both the written and verbal submissions as compared to other nominees.
+6. Judges evaluate both the written and verbal submissions as compared to other nominees.

-6. Scores of all nominees will be evaluated, discussed, and calibrated by the Judges Committee (JC).
+7. Scores of all nominees will be evaluated, discussed, and calibrated by the Judges Committee (JC).
 The JC consists of all volunteer CISO peer group judges.

-7. The Head of the Judges Committee (HJC) will facilitate the calibration sessions with a focus being on the four nominees with the highest scores.
-The HJC does not submit scores for any nominees.
-If two judges have the same score, the tiebreaker is decided by the HJC and is determined by the nominee's participation in the program (quantity and engagement level).
+10. If two nominees have the same score, the tiebreaker is decided by the HJC and is determined by the nominee’s participation in the program (quantity and engagement level).

-9. CEOs will interview the two finalists in each category and select the winners.
-Tie-Breaker Rule: If the CEOs deadlock, the finalist with the highest score wins.
+13. Tie-Breaker Rule: If the CEOs deadlock, the finalist with the highest score wins.
 If both finalists have the same score, the HJC will select the winner.

 NOMINATION REQUIREMENTS: